gtronset/beets-filetote/CONTRIBUTING.md

 [Poetry]: https://python-poetry.org/
 [Tox]: https://tox.wiki/

-[Installing `pre-commit`] is also highly recommended, which will help automatically lint before committing.
+[Installing `prek`] is also highly recommended, which will help automatically lint before committing.

 Filetote currently supports Python `3.10`+, which aligns with the target base version of